 Turn to the right side and poke out the corners.

 Ready to make your own pet blanket?
-Click Here to shop Quilting Fabric.
+Click Here to shop Cotton Fabric.